 Editor's note: The following story has been updated to clarify that NCCN guidelines for the Genetic/Familial High-Risk Assessment: Breast and Ovarian have been updated at least once every year since they were first launched in 1999, according to an NCCN spokeswoman.

 • • •

 "Unfortunately, insurance companies pay attention to these guidelines," Dr. Peter Beitsch, co-author of the study and a cancer surgeon practicing in Texas, told CNN.
 Insurance companies and other payers reimburse genetic testing, or not, based on the guidelines.
-Because of this, patients without genetic testing, and it's an issue of life and death.

 According to the research, the guidelines for genetic testing in breast cancer patients were established 20 years ago by the National Comprehensive Cancer Network (NCCN), a Plymouth Meeting-based nonprofit alliance of 28 cancer centers dedicated to improving patient care.
 At that time, genetic testing was both difficult and expensive.

 RELATED READ: How compassion can make a big difference in health care